 Common mental health disorders

 The following information about mental health disorders has been summarized from the ensa Mental Health First Aid manual (www.ensa.swiss).
 Copyright of ensa and the Swiss Foundation Pro Mente Sana, Zurich.
+The information about (complex) post-traumatic stress disorder is from 28, 29.

 Prevalence of mental health disorders